Founded in 2009, Purpose New York serves as our headquarters.

 When she is not crunching numbers, Sonali enjoys binge-watching crime shows, cooking and spending time with her family.

-William is a Junior Copywriter at Purpose.
+William is a Copywriter at Purpose.
 He uses his background in traditional advertising and justice seeking to support the copywriting team and broader creative team in developing and producing creative ideas that make the world more just and habitable.

 He has worked in agencies large and small, and spent a year working for the Archdiocese of Cincinnati in their Catholic Social Action office, supporting the Catholic Campaign for Human Development’s efforts to eradicate poverty nationally.
 William also lived in and supported a justice seeking intentional community in Manhattan's Upper West Side for two years.